groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 ### Architectural Changes

 - The Piggy Bank feature introduces a new pattern for managing modals and state within a single component.
-- We've implemented a mock database (`mockDb`) for development purposes, which should be replaced with actual API calls in production.
+- We've implemented a mock database (`mockDb`) for development purposes, which should be replaced with actual API calls to our PostgreSQL database in production.

 ## Task Completion Interface Component

-The Task Completion feature is implemented in `components/task-completion.tsx`.
+The Task Completion feature is implemented in `components/task-completion/task-completion-page.tsx`.
 It consists of the following key elements:

-- Main TaskCompletion component
+- Main TaskCompletionPage component
-- TaskCard component
+- TaskGrid component for non-touch devices
-- TaskList component
+- TouchTaskGrid component for touch devices
-- UserCard component
+- UserRow component for non-touch devices
-- UserList component
+- TouchUserRow component for touch devices

 ### Task Completion Interface Features

+- Displays available tasks in a grid layout (only Active tasks are displayed)
+- Shows a row of user icons representing child users (only Child users are displayed)
-- Allows for task completion by dragging and dropping tasks from the TaskList compnent onto the UserCard components in the UserList component
+- Allows for task completion by dragging and dropping tasks onto user icons (non-touch devices)
+- Supports task selection and user selection for task completion (touch devices)
+- Fetches real user data from the PostgreSQL database via API
+- Fetches real task data from the PostgreSQL database via API
+- Responsive design that adapts to touch and non-touch devices

+### Recent Updates

+- Replaced mock user data with real user data fetched from the PostgreSQL database
+- Implemented error handling for API calls
+- Added loading state while fetching data
+- Ensured only child users are displayed in the user row

+### Next Steps

+1. Implement the actual task completion logic (currently only logging to console)
+2. Add animations or visual feedback for successful task completions
+3. Implement error handling and user feedback for failed task completions
+4. Consider adding a confirmation step before marking a task as complete

+This component now serves as an example of integrating real database data into the interface, replacing mock data with API calls to fetch users and tasks.

 ## Payday Interface Component